netdata/netdata/backends/README.md

    When multiple servers are defined, Netdata will try the next one when the first one fails.
 This allows you to load-balance different servers: give your backend servers in different order on each Netdata.

-   Netdata also ships `../exporting/nc-backend.sh`, a script that can be used as a fallback backend to save the metrics to disk and push them to the time-series database when it becomes available again.
+   Netdata also ships `nc-backend.sh`, a script that can be used as a fallback backend to save the metrics to disk and push them to the time-series database when it becomes available again.
 It can also be used to monitor / trace / debug the metrics Netdata generates.